ctkcoding/rss-feed-generator/README.md

 - parsing service (abstract interface)

 ### parsing services
-- hit soundgasm a url + parse
+- review a local dir and parse. serve local files
-- review a local dir + parse
+- hit url with dir and parse. link to url's files